Geoffrey Bawa: Later life and death

 In 1982, Bawa established the Geoffrey Bawa Trust with the aim of furthering the fields of architecture, fine arts and environmental studies.
 In the early 1990s, Bawa suffered a series of strokes that left him ill.

 Bawa died on 27 May 2003 at the age of 83.

 Influence

 Geoffrey Bawa influenced a generation of architects in Sri Lanka after him, but his legacy was also embraced in Asia and around the world.
+Several of Bawa's projects also supplied models for new building types in Sri Lanka.
+At the Ena de Silva House, rooms were arranged around an inward-looking central courtyard, offering an alternative to the colonial bungalow.
+The Bentota Beach Hotel combined modern accommodation with forms and materials associated with its setting and influenced later resort development in the country.
+At the University of Ruhuna, pavilions, loggias, courtyards and terraces were distributed across two rocky hills, closely joining the campus to its landscape.

 List of works

 Bawa's work was mainly in Sri Lanka, but included several other countries as well: nine times in India, three times in Indonesia, twice in Mauritius and once in Fiji, and Singapore.
 His works include houses, hotels, schools, clubs, offices and government buildings, most notably the Sri Lankan Parliament Building.
 Today, the Gallery Café on Paradise Road in Colombo is located in Bawa's former office building.